Help People. Work in a Variety of Settings.

 - documentation of at least 20 hours of clinical observation under the supervision of an occupational therapist

 - Occupational Therapy Supplemental Forms 2020

-You may be eligible for preferred acceptance if you are applying to Russell Sage College’s master’s program in Occupational Therapy directly from an undergraduate college with which we have an articulation agreement.
+You may be eligible for preferred acceptance if you are applying to Russell Sage College’s Occupational Therapy graduate program directly from an undergraduate college with which we have an articulation agreement.
 Please visit the Occupational Therapy department’s partnership page to learn more.

 The Russell Sage College Occupational Therapy program is registered with the New York State Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 6116 Executive Boulevard, Suite 200, Bethesda, MD 20852.
 ACOTE’s telephone number c/o AOTA is (301) 652-6611 and its web address is www.acoteonline.org.